 Like, literally everyone.
 All shapes and sizes are welcome, and useful in the sport of Roller Derby!
 That’s what makes it so unique.
 Most people do not come to roller derby with the skill set needed to be amazing off the start.
 You are not “too small” or “too big” to do derby, there is a spot for you out on that track!
 That’s the beautiful thing about roller derby, you just need to get out there and claim it.
 We have a team of coaches who are dedicated to helping you with your journey.
 You can read through some of the common FAQ we get asked.
 We have a team of coaches who want to help get you started.
-You can message them at email@example.com.
+You can message us here.

 HOW DO I GET STARTED?